Social Proof & Digital Marketing: How to Use It, with Examples

-When it comes to social proof, the two biggest factors are uncertainty and similarity.
+When it comes to social proof, the two biggest factors that increase its impact are uncertainty and similarity.
 However, studies have also shown that attractiveness and desirability play an important role.
 These four factors correspond closely to the circumstances in which digital marketers operate.
-As a result, they help to explain why Social Proof is perfect for Digital Marketing.
+As a result, they help to explain why Social Proof marketing is so powerful.

 Ambiguity and doubt have been shown to enhance the effect of social proof.
 Modern life presents an overwhelming amount of choice.
 Not only do we have to decide between toast or cereals for breakfast, we now have to choose between hundreds of different brands for each.